fbpx

 For example, you can use relevant keywords in the surrounding text or image alt tags to improve the ranking of linked-to pages.

-9. Internal Anchor Text Optimization
+9. Understand Internal Anchor Text Optimization

 Internal anchor text optimization refers to optimizing the text used in hyperlinks within a website to improve its search engine ranking.
 The four main guidelines for internal anchor text optimization are: